How to Give Yourself a Mid-Year Financial Check-In

 Reassess Your Tax Withholdings

-If you find yourself feeling cash-strapped and struggling to cover your bills, the answer to having more cash come in each month might be right under your nose.
-If you want to receive a smaller refund, which means you’ll have a fatter paycheck, consider claiming more allowances and make sure you aren’t having additional money withheld.
+If you find yourself feeling cash-strapped and struggling to cover your bills, the answer might be right under your nose.
+If you want to receive a smaller refund, which means a larger paycheck, consider claiming more allowances and make sure you aren’t having additional money withheld.

 On the flip side, maybe you’re in a place where you would be fine financially with getting less each paycheck, and prefer a larger tax refund to use on whatever you please.
 If that’s the case, you might want to claim fewer allowances.
 In turn, you’ll have a greater chunk of money withheld, and a smaller paycheck.